 These figures are telling.
 Today, Booking.com has 6,000 full-time customer service employees, who speak English and one other native language.
 Some of those employees who live in Europe speak up to three or four languages.
 Moreover, the company pays more for every extra language a customer support executive knows.
 That’s because such an executive automatically becomes an asset for the company.

-Another fascinating fact about Booking.com is they test fluency of their support executives and help them learn a new language.
-The company today offers services in 42 languages and that includes support.
-The company has an option of automating the linguist-savvy customer service system by hiring freelance translators or outsourcing to call centers that may have more linguists than their own department.
+Another fascinating fact about Booking.com is they test the fluency of their support executives and help them learn a new language.
+The company today offers services in 42 languages, and that includes support.
+The company has an option of automating the linguist-savvy customer service system by hiring freelance translators or outsourcing to call centres that may have more linguists than their own department.
 Yet, Booking.com believes that training its own people and allowing them to handle calls results in quality service.

-The company also staffs its customer support call centers not only on the basis of the popularity of languages but also through understanding cultural nuances.
+The company also staffs its customer support call centres not only based on the popularity of languages but also through understanding cultural nuances.
 For instance –

 Booking.com was founded in Amsterdam – a city where people speak more than two languages.
 This played a large role in shaping the company’s culture.
 Apart from hiring linguist support executives, the company also hires a large group of translators to work on its websites.
 The company prefers human translation over a software program.
 In the words of Booking.com’s former CEO Darren Huston, “If you use a software program to translate something from Chinese to Polish, it will usually translate first from Chinese to English, and then from English to Polish.
 That extra step leads to lower quality results.”